daboe01/UIBuilder/README.md

 ## About The Project

 Building rich, responsive user interfaces is a cornerstone of the Cappuccino framework.
-While Cappuccino includes a powerful auto-layout system based on stacks and boxes, defining these complex view hierarchies directly in Objective-J code can be time-consuming and abstract.
+While Cappuccino includes a powerful auto-layout system based on Struts and Springs, defining complex view hierarchies can be time-consuming.

 **EspressoUI Builder** revolutionizes this process.